IBM/starcraft2-replay-analysis/README.md

 #### Fix-up variable names
-The inserted code includes a generated method with credentials and then calls the generated method to set a variable with a name like "data_1".
-If you do additional inserts, the method can be re-used and the variable will change (e.g. "data_2").
+The inserted code includes a generated method with credentials and then calls the generated method to set a variable with a name like `data_1`.
+If you do additional inserts, the method can be re-used and the variable will change (e.g. `data_2`).

 Later in the notebook, we set `replay_file = data_1`.
-So you might need to fix the variable name "data_1" to match your inserted code.
+So you might need to fix the variable name `data_1` to match your inserted code.

 ## 5. Create a connection to Cloudant

 #### Add a new connection to the project
 Use the DSX menu to select the project containing the notebook.

-Use "Find and Add Data" (look for the 10/01 icon) and its "Connections" tab.
-From there you can click "Create Connection".
+Use `Find and Add Data` (look for the `10/01` icon) and its `Connections` tab.
+From there you can click `Create Connection`.

 ![Flow](doc/source/images/create_connection.png)

 Give the connection a name and optionally a description.
-Under "Service Category" select the "Data Service" button.
+Under `Service Category` select the `Data Service` button.
-Use the "Target service instance" drop-down and select your Cloudant NoSQL DB instance (e.g., sc2-cloudantNoSQLDB-service).
+Use the `Target service instance` drop-down and select your Cloudant NoSQL DB instance (e.g., `sc2-cloudantNoSQLDB-service`).

 ![Flow](doc/source/images/add_cloudant_conn.png)

-Make sure the connection you created is enabled with a checkbox in "Connections".
+Make sure the connection you created is enabled with a checkbox in `Connections`.

 #### Create an empty cell
-Use the "+" button above to create an empty cell to hold the inserted code and credentials.
-You can put this cell at the top or anywhere before "Storing replay files".
+Use the `+` button above to create an empty cell to hold the inserted code and credentials.
+You can put this cell at the top or anywhere before `Storing replay files`.

 #### Add the Cloudant credentials to the notebook
-Use "Find and Add Data" (look for the 10/01 icon) and its "Connections" tab.
+Use `Find and Add Data` (look for the `10/01` icon) and its `Connections` tab.
 You should see the connection name created earlier.
 Make sure your active cell is the empty one created earlier.
-Select "Insert to code" (below your connection name).
+Select `Insert to code` (below your connection name).

 ![Flow](doc/source/images/insert_cloudant_conn.png)

-Note: This cell is marked as a hidden_cell because it contains sensitive credentials.
+Note: This cell is marked as a `hidden_cell` because it contains sensitive credentials.

 #### Fix-up variable names
-The inserted code includes a dictionary with credentials assigned to a variable with a name like "credentials_1".
-It may have a different name (e.g. "credentials_2").
+The inserted code includes a dictionary with credentials assigned to a variable with a name like `credentials_1`.
+It may have a different name (e.g. `credentials_2`).
 Rename it or reassign it if needed.
-The notebook code assumes it will be "credentials_1".
+The notebook code assumes it will be `credentials_1`.

 ## 6. Run the notebook